anuket-project/anuket-specifications/doc/ref_model/chapters/chapter02.md

     - VASs : vSMS-C ,  vCDN , vCGNAT
 -	**By Technology:** (2G, 3G, 4G, 5G, Fixed...)

-Below is a list of Network Functions that covers almost _**95%**_ of the Telco workload (and that most likely to be virtualized/moved to cloud).
+Below is a list of Network Functions that covers almost _**95%**_ of the Telco workload (and the most likely to be virtualized/moved to cloud).
 They don't follow any specific categorisation.

 _**Note:** definition of some of the VNFs below is based on 3GPP definitions._